Trump listens during a farming event in rural Pennsylvania, then threatens John Deere with tariffs

 “I want him to do everything for the economy,” said Murphy, 48.
 “If he just becomes president, and he does what he does, he will do more.”

 Weissert reported from Washington.
-Associated Press writer Didi Tang in Washington contributed to this report.
+Associated Press writers Didi Tang in Washington and Michelle L. Price in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.